Human Exploratorium have collaborated with and/or had experiences featured at:

-As co-founder of the world’s first transnational technology cooperative, CoLab Coooperative, Rylan Peery has over a decade of experience developing web and interactive technology strategies for mission-driven organizations and leading educational institutions.
+As co-founder of the world’s first transnational technology cooperative, CoLab Cooperative, Rylan Peery has over a decade of experience developing interactive technology and web strategies for mission-driven organizations and leading educational institutions.
 Projects include work with Virginia Tech, Cornell University, the Corning Museum of Glass, the Unitarian Universalist Association, and the American Association for the Advancement of Science (AAAS) among others.
-At the Human Exploratorium Rylan serves as Director of Interactive Technology Strategy.